on May 30 2013

 Types, Application and Calculation

 There are many different types of rock and stone to choose from, depending upon your needs.
 Crushed stone, gravel and volcanic rock are available in a wide variety of colors, materials and textures.
 When applying stone as ground cover, you will need to prepare the area prior to laying it down to obtain the best results.
 By marking off the area you intend to cover, you can begin taking measurements that will help you calculate the amount of stone you will need.
 Large amounts of rock to be used in driveways or walkways are generally sold by the cubic foot or half foot.
-Smaller quantities for mulch or for indoor use are sold in bags ranging from 5 to 50 lbs.
+Smaller bags for mulch or for indoor use are sold in bags ranging from 5 to 50 lbs.
+Types:

 • River rock is rounded and smooth and works well for drainage